SimHoZebs/personal-site/content/blogs/My Experience as a SWE Intern at SRAM.md

 ![|400](../../public/blogs/internship-extension.png)
 On top of all that, they extended the offer till next year!

-When my team offered me to continue working for them part-time remotely, I asked myself if I should continue working with [Techrangers](Reviews&Planning/2024%20Reflection%20&%202025%20Goals.md#My%20Very%20First%20Software%20Development%20Job), where I could continue to grow my web development skills and work in a software-centric environment, or with SRAM, where I would not only improve my career opportunities in the long term, but also get nearly **double** the pay.
-(Especially considering that [this was the only source of income for me at the time](Reviews&Planning/2023%20Reflection%20&%202024%20Goals.md#Unexpected%20loss)).
+When my team offered me to continue working for them part-time remotely, I asked myself if I should continue working with [Techrangers](./Reviews&Planning/2024%20Reflection%20&%202025%20Goals.md#My%20Very%20First%20Software%20Development%20Job), where I could continue to grow my web development skills and work in a software-centric environment, or with SRAM, where I would not only improve my career opportunities in the long term, but also get nearly **double** the pay.
+(Especially considering that [this was the only source of income for me at the time](./Reviews&Planning/2023%20Reflection%20&%202024%20Goals.md#Unexpected%20loss)).
 I chose the latter, because despite my feelings about DevOps, I believed I hadn't spent enough time to write it off already.

 This internship taught me what it means to be a full stack developer more than I ever was (if that title is still relevant).
 However, it also opened my eyes to many areas I actively need to improve on.
 I still don't know the best timing to ask for help.
 Sometimes find myself zoning out and applying quick, meaningless attempts at debugging rather than taking a step back and approaching the problem surgically.
 I still struggle to understand some explanations without granular, dumbed down examples paired with them.
 I'm still hesitant to bother others while knowing I shouldn't be struggling on my own too much.
 Active communication and extensive experience is the only solution to these issues.
 It's unfortunate I can't rush them.

 I'll keep growing.

+---

+I initially had this as a part of [2024 Reflection & 2025 Goals](./Reviews&Planning/2024%20Reflection%20&%202025%20Goals.md), but I decided it was too long to not be its own blog post.